 How each transaction has a debit and credit entry in double-entry bookkeeping is an essential element of all basic bookkeeping courses.
-Understanding debits and credits will help you understand your financial statements and asses the health of any business.
+Understanding debits and credits will help you understand your financial statements and assess the health of any business.

 - Data recording:

 Our basic bookkeeping courses explain the importance of recording all business transactions - this facilitates managing, analyzing, and summarizing this information.

 Our basic bookkeeping courses cover how to record each transaction in a double-entry bookkeeping system and widely used bookkeeping software (Sage 50 Accounts, Quickbooks training, IRIS, TAS, and VT).
 The debit and credit details of each transaction are recorded in ledgers.
 The different chronicles and when to use journals for unusual transactions are also explained.

 The balance sheet, profit and loss statement, and trial balance are the primary financial statements used to show the health of a business during a year.
 Our basic bookkeeping courses explain how to prepare these statements and what they say about the company.